-Valerie attended and graduated from Wheaton College in 1976 with a BA in English Literature.
+Valerie graduated from Wheaton College in 1976 with a BA in English Literature.
 She married Walter Shepard shortly after that and moved to live with him in Louisiana.
 Walter grew up in the Democratic Republic of the Congo with his missionary parents.

-Having always had the desire to be missionaries, she moved with her husband and 3 of their children to Kinshasa, of the Democratic Republic of the Congo in 2005.
+Having always had the desire to be missionaries, she moved with her husband and 3 of their children to Kinshasa, in the Democratic Republic of Congo in 2005.
 They stayed until June 2008.
-Because of health reasons, they decided to stay in the States and God moved them into a different American mission field.
+Because of health reasons, they decided to stay in the States, and God moved them into a different American mission field.
 In 2008 they moved to Southport, NC where they planted Christ Coastal Church until Walt retired in August of 2018.
 They now live in Long Beach, MS, where Walt’s grandparents and mother lived most of their lives.

 In February 2019, Valerie published Devotedly, a book about her parents’ courtship.
 She is also the author of Pilipinto: The Jungle Adventures of a Missionary’s Daughter, published in July 2023.